mmistakes/minimal-mistakes/_drafts/2023-06-30-kotlin-context-receivers.md

 In this way, we can disambiguate the context we want to use in the case of multiple contexts defining functions with colliding names.

-Another exciting thing is that the `context` is part of the function signature.
+Another exciting thing is that **the `context` is part of the function signature**.
 As we saw, we can have multiple functions with the same signature in different contexts.
 How is it possible?
 The answer is how the function looks once it's expanded by the Kotlin compiler.
 The contexts are explicitly passed as arguments to the compiled function.
 For example, in the case of our last version of the `printAsJson` function, the Kotlin compiler generates the following signature:

 ```java
 public static final <T> String printAsJson(JsonScope<T> jsonScope, Logger logger, List<T> objs)